Assaults on CT Correction Officers on the Rise | CT News Junkie

 Lawlor, now an associate professor at New Haven University, said he expected the number of assaults to decline as correctional programs continue to resume.

-“My prediction would be that once things return to normal to normal in terms of pandemic-related stuff, I think you’ll see a drop-off in the number of assaults,” Lawlor said.
+“My prediction would be that once things return to normal in terms of pandemic-related stuff, I think you’ll see a drop-off in the number of assaults,” Lawlor said.